14Anthony/README/Anthony README.md

-# Anthony's README
+# Anthony README

+# DESCRIPTION:

-# GIVEN a command-line application that accepts user input
+GIVEN a command-line application that accepts user input

 WHEN you are prompted for information about your application repository THEN a quality, professional README.md is generated with the title of your project and sections entitled Description, Table of Contents, Installation, Usage, License, Contributing, Tests, and Questions